vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 Lets see some other tools which are available in ADT

+### Console
-### Console: console gives your all the information about events happening in ADT, when you launch an application , generates apk, create new application, resources etc all information is printed in the console.
+console gives your all the information about events happening in ADT, when you launch an application , generates apk, create new application, resources etc all information is printed in the console.

 <br/>
 ![Console](/assets/hello-android/console.png "Console")